Compared to classrooms in some countries, United States' classrooms tend to be informal.

 Do not look up vocabulary while reading.

-Read a phrase or sentence as a “thought” to get its sense or meaning.
+Read a phrase or sentence as a “thought” to get its sense or meaning. - Do not write in your text book or reading.

-Separately develop a vocabulary list as above.
+Separately develop a vocabulary list as above. - Go beyond your textbook!

 Children’s books are illustrated and easy to read!